michelepatella/mmeletricarservice.it/README.md

 ## ⚙️ Serverless Functions

-The following API endpoints are implemented as Serverless Functions, hosted on Vercel.
+The following API endpoints are implemented as Serverless Functions, hosted on Vercel, and managed via a custom hook acting as API manager.

 ### 1. Get used cars overview